ICE Brings a Bitter Chill to Minnesota

 Reading widely means moving beyond your usual comfort zone to understand different human experiences and ideas.

 I thought retirement, given enough resources, would help me feel safe and secure.
 But challenge and ambition are what I always sought at work.
-Four months into freeing myself from paid employment, I recognize that the price of less stressful living can be sameness and stagnation — especially at an age when society warehouses seniors into dorm-like housing, walling them off from a community that could enrich elders’ lives and, in turn, benefit from their experience.
+Four months into freeing myself from paid employment, I recognize that the price of less stressful living can be sameness and stagnation — especially at an age when society wants to warehouse seniors into dorm-like housing, walling them off from a community that could enrich elders’ lives and, in turn, benefit from their experience.

 Not for me.
 Not yet.
 I am determined to live larger in 2026.
 How’s that for a New Year’s resolution?